 7.2.2.1.3 User plane data confidentiality protection over F1 interface

 NOTE 1: This is based on the security functional requirement on the gNB given in 4.2.2.1.R of TS 33.511 [6] but modified as the gNB-DU only supports the F1 interface.

+Editor’s Note: The ‘R’ in the clause in the Note referring to TS 33.511 needs correction once the CR to include this test case in TS 33.511 is approved.

 Requirement Name: User plane data confidentiality protection over F1 interface.